recherchemse/SmartSDG-Tunisia/Readme.md

 ## Usage
 Run scripts for data processing, CDI computation, and forecasting.

-## Repository
-Source code, scripts, and CDI dataset on GitHub (as stated in paper).

 ## Authors and Funding
 - Funded: SmartSDG-Tunisia (Ministry of Higher Education).